getsentry/sentry-docs/src/docs/product/performance/resources.md

 The **Resources** page gives you a quick overview of your application's resource performance for the selected project(s).
 You can use this page as a starting point to investigate potential problem resources and drill down to better understand how various resources are affecting your app's performance.

 Open the **Resources** page by clicking "Resources" in the sidebar, under "Performance".
-Alternatively, the **Performance** page also surfaces the highest impact queries in the [TBD] widget.
+Alternatively, the **Performance** page also surfaces the highest impact resources in the "Most Time-Consuming Resources" widget.
 From there, you can click "View All" to open the **Resources** page.

 At the top of the page, summary graphs for requests per minute (throughput) and average duration provide high-level insight into the performance of your resources.
 If you see an anomaly or want to investigate a time range further, you can click and drag to select a range directly in a graph to filter data for that time range.